The future of secure communications: device independence in quantum key distribution: Nonclassicality in quantum cryptography

 \subsection{Bell nonlocality}

-In 1862 Boole laid out conditions for probabilities and logical constraints that any consistent probability theory should follow \cite{boole1862xii} a.k.a. \textit{Boole's conditions of ``possible experience''}, or \textit{causal instruments} \cite{Pearl2009}
+In 1862, Boole laid out conditions for probabilities and logical constraints that any consistent probability theory should follow \cite{boole1862xii} a.k.a. \textit{Boole's conditions of ``possible experience''}, or \textit{causal instruments} \cite{Pearl2009} .

-.
 Boole’s work was essentially about the constraints on observable correlations, an early classical analogue to BI's constraints on local and realistic correlations \cite{bell1964einstein}.
 A Bell test, in its simplest form, involves two random measurement settings $X$\footnote{We refer with the capital letter to the random variable and its lower case the values that it can assume.} and $Y$ assuming values $x,y \in \{0,1\}$, with dichotomous outcomes $A$ and $B$ with values \(a,b \in \{0,1\}\) for Alice (\(\mathcal{A}\)) and Bob (\(\mathcal{B}\)), who are space-like separated, as illustrated in Fig. \ref{fig:diqkd}.
 Generally, the measurement process is denoted as $M_{A|X}$, a map depending on the specific $X=x$ and $A=a$.
-A Bell test serves as a causal instrument, represented by an inequality that must be satisfied to ensure the compatibility of certain causal structures, e.g. in Fig. \ref{fig:causal} with the statistics $\bm{p}$ in the affine subspace of correlations of dimension 8 \cite{tutorial}(for example replace $\bm{p}$ from Fig. \ref{fig:WernerCorr} in Eq. \eqref{eq:p_entries} gives Eq. \eqref{eq:pNL}).
+A Bell test serves as a causal instrument, represented by an inequality that must be satisfied to ensure the compatibility of certain causal structures, e.g. in Fig. \ref{fig:causal} with the statistics $\bm{p}$ in the 8 dimensional affine subspace of correlations \cite{tutorial}(e.g. replace $\bm{p}$ from Fig. \ref{fig:WernerCorr} in Eq. \eqref{eq:p_entries} gives Eq. \eqref{eq:pNL}).